 Any conflicts of interest could affect the performance of the grant.
-There may be a conflict of interest, or perceived conflict of interest, if the AGD or the Community Grants Hub staff, any member of a committee or advisor and/or you or any of your personnel:
+There may be a conflict of interest, or perceived conflict of interest, if the AGD or the Community Grants Hub staff, any member of a committee or advisor and/or you or any of your personnel has a:

-- has a professional, commercial or personal relationship with a party who is able to influence the application selection process, such as an Australian Government officer - has a relationship with an organisation, or in an organisation, which is likely to interfere with or restrict the applicants from carrying out the proposed activities fairly and independently or - has a relationship with, or interest in, an organisation from which they will receive personal gain because the organisation receives funding under the Program.
+- professional, commercial or personal relationship with a party who is able to influence the application selection process, such as an Australian Government officer - relationship with an organisation, or in an organisation, which is likely to interfere with or restrict the applicants from carrying out the proposed activities fairly and independently - relationship with, or interest in, an organisation from which they will receive personal gain because the organisation receives funding under the program.